YangZhaoCICAMS/MANOC/README.md

-# MANOC (Multi-agent Nonparametric Overdose Control)
+# MANOC (Multi-Agent Nonparametric Overdose Control)
 R codes to implement the multi-agent nonparametric overdose control design for dose finding in phase I drug-combination trials.

 # Description
-To enhance the robustness as well as safety of the design, we extend the single-agent non-parametric overdose control (NOC) design proposed by Lin and Yin (2016b) to drug-combination trials.
+To enhance the robustness as well as safety of the design, we extend the non-parametric overdose control (NOC) design proposed by Lin and Yin (2016) to drug-combination trials.
-Under the Bayesian framework, the proposed multi-agent NOC (MANOC) design transforms dose finding into a model-selection problem for searching the most suitable model in the full model space composed with all paired dose combinations.
+Under the Bayesian framework, the proposed multi-agent NOC (MANOC) design transforms dose finding into a model-selection problem in the model space composed with all paired dose combinations.
-In the MANOC design, the dose–-toxicity relationship is modelled solely based on the partial information of the toxicity order.
+In the MANOC design, the dose-toxicity relationship is modelled solely based on the partial information of the toxicity order.
 In addition, the posterior probability of each dose pair being the MTD combination is timely updated upon the availability of new information.
 To prevent patients from experiencing excessive toxicities, the dose combination assigned to each new cohort of patients is determined by minimizing an asymmetric loss function, such that overdosing is penalized to some extent.